 The perfunctory service is still in place.
 Minimally helpful employees may provide you with some information, but it is best if you know these things already.
 At worst, service can be grumbly, impatient, and abrupt.
 Staff will carry your purchase to the edge of the warehouse door and not one inch beyond.

 Regarding product selection, they are over the map now, with hardwood, engineered, laminate, bamboo, and cork.
 What's next?
 Sheet vinyl?
 Ceramic tile?
 Lumber Liquidators salespeople are already so unschooled in flooring, adding more products can only stretch their thin knowledge even more.
 If you live near a Lumber Liquidators, it certainly is worth a look.
 Having your flooring shipped or even delivered locally will push the prices up, but if you can haul it yourself, you're in for true discount flooring.

 They will not install your flooring.
 It should be noted that most flooring retailers do not.
 Instead, Lumber Liquidators has a list of "preferred" installers you can call (similar to the way other retailers do it).

 Yes, the ad circular does state that some items might be unavailable.
-But I have shown up at Yard Sales within minutes of opening and asked about advertised items, only to encounter befuddled customer service reps who knew nothing about the items.
+Reports indicate people are showing up at Yard Sales within minutes of opening and asked about advertised items, only to encounter befuddled customer service reps who knew nothing about the items.

 - Lumber Liquidators is a discount hardwood, engineered wood, and laminate flooring retail outlet.